shreyansh232/shreyansh232/README.md

 Frontend Developer
 ------------------

-🌎A passionate web developer working with React, HTML, CSS, JavaScript, and Tailwind CSS with an aesthetic touch using Chakra UI.
+🌎A passionate web developer working with React, HTML, CSS, JavaScript, Tailwind CSS, and Chakra UI to develop responsive web apps to create a better world.

 🚀 I thrive on contributing to meaningful open-source projects.
 Explore my GitHub for insights into my impactful contributions and the innovative projects that define my journey.